base2Services/cfn-start-stop-stack/README.md

   This will enabled waiting for resources in groups based on priority.
 Option only useful when used with start-environment and stop-environment commands.

+--ignore-missing-ecs-config

+    This option is required for starting a ecs service that was stopped outside of cfn_manage.
 ```

 ## Environment Variables